 The earth tones brown and green always pair well together.
 Here the almost yellow-brown harmonizes naturally with a deep olive green.
 Together, the color combination tells customers this brand is one that promises balance, healing, and tranquility.

 You can check out this video to learn more about how color psychology affects people and what it means for you when you’re ready to design your own logo (skip ahead to 2:12 to learn about green).

 We’ve seen that green conveys health, nature, safety, and balance, but combining it with other design elements can lead to an impactful and unique logo.

-If you are considering green as a primary color for your brand’s logo, try out Tailor Brands’ logo maker to create yours!
+If you are considering green as a primary color for your brand’s logo, try out our design tool and start creating yours!

 The information provided on this page is for information, educational, and/or editorial purposes only.
 It is not intended to indicate any affiliation between Tailor Brands and any other brand or logo identified on this page.

 Now the Content Lead at Tailor Brands, Kira Goldring began her marketing career as a 17-year-old handing out flyers on the streets of NYC.
 She currently covers all things branding, marketing and small business, but she could talk your ear off about investment strategies or gripping literature without missing a beat.
 Say hi on IG - @kiragoldring